m1ghtfr3e/COVID-19-Analyzation/README.md

 https://pomber.github.io/covid19/timeseries.json

+How it works:
-The main program which is in the master branch now, uses the 'timeseries.json' data from the second link above.
-Download it and make sure it is in the same directory as the program so it can run.
+1) Download 'Covid19DataAnalyze_v1.1.py' and 'covid_json_crawler.py' and make sure that they are in the same directory together.

-I am running this program in Spyder3.
-If you have Anaconda you can use it too or run it in jupyter.
-Make sure that Python3 and the pandas module is installed.

-Also on Linux the program (Version 1.1) works in your terminal, so you don't need to run it within a specific program.
-If you run the Web Crawler it will download the needed file (timeseries.json) for you.
+2) Open a terminal and type 'python Covid19DataAnalyze_v1.1.py' The program is running now and is ready to use.

 See some examples: